TartanLlama/tartanllama.github.io/_drafts/type-erasure-unified-call.md

 -------------------------------

-The usual way to do this kind of type erasure is to have some class with a pure virtual function, and a template class which inherits from this and forwards the virtual call to the type-erased object.
+The usual way to do this kind of type erasure is to have some `storage` class with a pure virtual function, and a template class which inherits from `storage` and forwards the virtual call to the type-erased object.

 {% highlight cpp %}
 struct storage {